Product Line Hoarding: Don't let this happen to you

 I guess some of the allure is that it makes me feel like I'm pretty damn organized and productive compared to these people.
 Isn't that cruel, though?
 Taking comfort in the misery of others?
 Plus, really, what is the great achievement in keeping a nicer environment than people who have a bona fide mental illness?
 So, the fact that I watch this show should tell you something not-so-nice about my character.

 But ANYWAYS...
-Like EVERYTHING (pretty much), it reminded me just a teensy bit of life a.s a product manager
+Like EVERYTHING (pretty much), it reminded me just a teensy bit of life as a product manager

 (Watch with utter amazement, as I attempt to segue -- like a local TV newscaster -- to a completely unrelated topic).